quaderno/quaderno-api/source/includes/_contacts.md

 `phone_1`               | string    | The contact's phone number.
 `email`                 | string    | The contact's email address.
 Multiple emails should be separated by commas.
 Maximum number of addresses allowed is 3.
 `web`                   | string    | The contact's website.
-Validates format `discount`              | decimal   | Default discount for this contact.
-`language`              | string    | The contact's preferred language.
-Should be included in the translations list `notes`                 | string    | Internal notes about the contact.
+Validates format `language`              | string    | The contact's preferred language.
+Should be included in the account's translations list `notes`                 | string    | Internal notes about the contact.